mdarby/placeholder/README.markdown

 --------------
 Install the gem: `[sudo] gem install placeholder`

+If you're using Rails, add `config.gem 'placeholder'` to your `config/environment.rb`.

+If you're using Sinatra, add `require 'placeholder'` to your main application file.

 Usage
 -----
 Placeholder requires a size as the first argument and can accept `:text`, `:fg_color` and `:bg_color` arguments.